Opticworks/opticworks.github.io/docs/luatri/setting-up.md

 # Setting up
 ::: warning
- Trying to use VisTools with `StreamingEnabled` during the initial development phase is **not supported** and can and will break VisTools.
+ Trying to use Luatri with `StreamingEnabled` during the initial development phase is **not supported** and can and will break Luatri.
 :::
 ## First installation